 MAY MEETING: BOOKKEEPING WITH BPI GENERAL LEDGER AND SPREADSHEETS usiness SIG has moved!
-The Business SIG meetings will be moved from downtown to Edina for May 10th and will be held at the Edina Community Center, 5701 Normandale Road (the cross street is Southview Lane).
+The Business SIG meetings will be moved from downtown to Edina for May 10th and will be held at Community Center, Edina Normandale Road (the cross street is Southview Lane).
 Directions: Hiway 100, exit at 50th Street.
 Turn east, then turn south on the frontage road which is east of Perkins.

 The meetings are in Room 103, which is on the first floor, west.
-Meetings start at 7:00 PM with RANDOM ACCESS, the question and answer session where members seek solutions and share experience.
+Meetings start at 7:00~PM with RANDOM ACCESS, the question and answer session where members seek solutions and share experience.
 The program starts at 7:30 PM.

 The May program is about Bookkeeping and Accounting.
 A demo of the BPI GENERAL LEDGER, the most popular accounting package for the Apple computer will be presented by Henry Lewis, of Henry T. Lewis & Associates, an accounting professional.
-The second part of the program will be about accounting applications on spreadsheets.
-If you are having difficulty with a spreadsheet application, bring it along.
+The second part of be about program will accounting applications on spreadsheets.
+If you are having difficulty with spreadsheet а application, bring it along.
 There will be help available at the meeting.

-Everyone is welcome, and bring your questions!
+Everyone is welcome, your questions!